I decided to use the Let’s Encrypt offer and configure the free certificate for my website. From today you are browsing my website in a safe way.

 Install Certbot for Nginx

-sudo apt-get install python-certbot-nginx -t jessie-backports
+sudo apt-get install python-certbot-nginx -t stretch-backports

 I am using UFW.
 These are commands to allow traffic on spcific ports.